 When we talk about the suffering associated with an injury it is usually the physical health aspects that come to mind.
-The word injury is synonymous with pain and it is the pain in the area of the injury that is given the most thought.
+The word injury is synonymous with pain, and it is the pain in the area of the injury that is given the most thought and attention.
 However, the psychological impacts of a serious injury can be just as important, but are often overlooked.
-This is especially true if you are an athlete suffering with an injury that is keeping you from doing what you love for an extended period of time or even preventing you from ever competing again.

-Rehabilitation from a serious injury can take an incredibly long time and a great deal of effort.
+Rehabilitation from a serious injury can take an incredibly long time and a great deal of both physical and mental effort.
 In many cases even this isn’t enough to return an athlete to the level of ability they previously enjoyed.
 However, it is essential to remember that you are more than your sport and to take comfort in the other positive aspects of your life!